usmanhalalit/pixie/README.md

 });
 ```

-Whenever data is inserted into `person_details` table, set the timestamp field `created_at`, so we don't have to specify it everywhere.
+Whenever data is inserted into `person_details` table, set the timestamp field `created_at`, so we don't have to specify it everywhere:
 ```PHP
 QB::registerEvent('after-insert', 'person_details', function($queryBuilder, $insertId)
 {